 So, I hope you have used the link above and you have been able to see the videos.
 Anyhow, whatever you have learned can be helpful one day.

 And now I want to explain a certain situation that I have come across while I was writing this hub.

 Link block mortarless retaining wall

 Let me explain the situation

-Dear readers this article was supposed to be about retaining walls, but as it happens I was forced to change that name because it was already taken in Hub Pages, so, do not aspect that all the retaining walls described here are suitable to do it yourself, just because we have named our article, DIY Retaining walls, because a lot of the retaining walls that we are going to describe here are not going to be easy to build, so, they are usually jobs for trades people, but if you feel that you can do the job then have a go at it, sometimes a bit of challenge is good for you.
-Now that we have explained the situation let me continue to describe how to build retaining walls, so, let me describe how to build a garden rock wall.
+Dear readers this article was supposed to be about retaining walls, but as it happens I was forced to change that name because it was already taken in Hub Pages, so do not aspect that all the retaining walls described here are suitable to do it yourself, because we have named our article, DIY Retaining walls, because the retaining walls that we are going to describe here are not easy to build, so, they are jobs for trades people, but if you feel that you can do it then have a go, sometimes a bit of challenge is good for you.
+Now that we have explained the situation let me continue to describe how to build a garden rock retaining wall.

 Rock retaining walls